 High-cut hiking boots provide great ankle support and are usually also cushioned to keep you comfortable even when you’re carrying heavy loads.
 They’re also waterproof, and winter models are insulated to keep you warm while remaining reasonably breathable.
 Their chief downside is weight and the fact that they can be more prone to chafing due to the higher ankle cut.

 So which of these is right for you?
 That depends on how far you’re going and how much weight you’re carrying.
-But for most people on most hikes, I’d recommend something from the middle category, and that brings us to the La Sportiva Spire GTX.
+But for most people on most hikes, I’d recommend something from the middle category, and that brings us to the La Sportiva Spire GTX Hiking Shoe, Carbon/Apple Green, 44

 La Sportiva may not be a brand that many casual hikers have considered.
 At least in the US, the company is primarily known for its rock-climbing shoes and for more hardcore mountaineering gear.
-But Sportiva makes a variety of hiking shoes and boots, too, and if the Spire GTX is any indication, they’re all worth considering.
+But Sportiva makes a variety of hiking shoes and boots, too, and if the La Sportiva Spire GTX Hiking Shoe, Carbon/Apple Green, 44 is any indication, they’re all worth considering.

-The Spire GTX is a low-cut hiking boot that Sportiva describes as “mid-duty,” and it’s targeted at day hikers and ultralight backpackers who’re looking for a shoe that offers many of the advantages of a hiking boot with less weight and more breathability.
+The La Sportiva Spire GTX Hiking Shoe, Carbon/Apple Green, 44 is a low-cut hiking boot that Sportiva describes as “mid-duty,” and it’s targeted at day hikers and ultralight backpackers who’re looking for a shoe that offers many of the advantages of a hiking boot with less weight and more breathability.

 Like most of the best hiking boots, it features a Vibram rubber sole with pronounced treads for grip.
 The shoe’s upper is, as the name would suggest, surrounded with Gore-Tex — specifically Gore-Tex Surround — which makes it waterproof.